copyrite/LwotcMinimalText/XComGame.md

 You take {{ BRAWLER_DR_PCT }}% less damage from enemies in a {{ BRAWLER_RADIUS }} tile range.

 ## Bring 'Em On
-Your primary weapon and explosives have +1 critical damage per every 2 enemies you can see, up to a maximum of +8.
+Your primary weapon and explosives have +1 crit damage per every 2 enemies you can see, up to a maximum of +8.
 * TODO: Units visible at squadsight ranges apply.
 (But do you need squadsight for it?)

 ## Brutality